Oblivion Island: Haruka and the Magic Mirror: Reception

 The film was nominated for the 4th Asia Pacific Screen Award for Best Animated Feature Film.
 In 2010, the film won the Nippon Cinema Award at the Nippon Connection Film Festival.
-In 2013, it is one of the feature films of the Japanese Film festival organized by Golden Screen Cinemas in Malaysia.
+In 2013, it was one of the feature films of the Japanese Film festival organized by Golden Screen Cinemas in Malaysia.

 Home media

 The Oblivion Island: Haruka and the Magic Mirror Blu-ray was released in the US on August 14, 2012, by FUNimation Entertainment.
 Both the Blu-ray and DVD releases of the film were released in Japan on February 26, 2010.

 Video game

 A video game spin-off released for the Nintendo DS called Oblivion Island: Kanata and the Rainbow Mirror (ホッタラケの島 〜カナタと虹色の鏡〜, Hottarake no Shima: Kanataa to Nijiiro no Kagami) was developed by Climax Entertainment and published by Bandai Namco Games on August 6, 2009, exclusively in Japan.